 ‘Australian households are directly responsible for about 20% of Australia’s greenhouse gas emissions.
 The average household’s energy use generates over 7 tonnes of greenhouse gas emissions from its premises each year.' (yourhome.gov.au/energy).

-- Change to LED light bulbs and turn off computers and other electronics when you’re not using them.
+- Turn off computers and other electronics when you’re not using them.

 - When upgrading your hot water system, consider an instant hot water system as these are more efficient than large boilers.

 - Wash clothes in cold or warm (not hot) water and hang dry rather than use a dryer.

 - Look for the highest energy star label when buying new appliances, you can use the government energy rating website to find and compare appliances.